FRANÇAIS

 N-Heterocyclic carbene-promoted copper powder conditioning for thermal spray applications

-Kaur, Jashanpreet, Asadiankouhidehkordi, Golnoush, Singh, Vikram, Liberati, Andre C., Diraki, Ahmad, Bendahmane, Souhaila, Aloisio, Mark D., Patel, Payank, Henderson, Jeffrey, Ben Ettouil, Fadhel, Crudden, Cathleen M., Biesinger, Mark, Levasseur, Annie, Moreau, Christian et Mauzeroll, Janine.
+Kaur, Jashanpreet, Asadiankouhidehkordi, Golnoush, Singh, Vikram, Liberati, Andre C., Diraki, Ahmad, Bendahmane, Souhaila, Aloisio, Mark D., Patel, Payank, Henderson, Jeffrey, Ben Ettouil, Fadhel, Crudden, Cathleen M., Biesinger, Mark, Levasseur, Annie, Moreau, Christian and Mauzeroll, Janine.
 2025. « N-Heterocyclic carbene-promoted copper powder conditioning for thermal spray applications ».
 Journal of Materials Chemistry A.

 [thumbnail of Levasseur-A-2025-31060.pdf]